sillsdev/web-languageforge/README_DEVELOPERS.md

 For either **Vagrant VM Setup** or **Local Linux Development Setup**, merge the contents of `deploy/default_ansible.cfg` into `/etc/ansible/ansible.cfg` or `.ansible.cfg` (in your home folder).

+TODO: this is unclear.
+We should make a bash script that merges this for you.
+Also, /etc/ansible/ansible.cfg does not appear to be present when installed via pip

 #### Vagrant VM Setup ####

 Change the variable *mongo_path: /var/lib/mongodb* in `deploy/vars_palaso.yml`, i.e. uncomment line 6 and comment line 5.